Our Place

 Each Spring, an Artist or groups of Artists work together with the steering groups to create innovative, accessible artistic projects with community inclusion at their heart.
 These always culminate in a celebratory Community Fun day during Brighton Festival in May.

-This year we are collaborating with Amber Gibbins (Moulsecoomb & Bevendean); Darren East (East Brighton) and Lottie Wilson (Hangleton & Knoll).
-You can read more about their projects on the Brighton Festival website: https://brightonfestival.org/getting-involved/our-place/
+This year we are collaborating with Puppet maker, performer and director Darren East (Moulsecoomb & Bevendean) and land artist LEO (East Brighton).
+You can read more about their projects, as they develop, on the Brighton Festival website: https://brightonfestival.org/getting-involved/our-place/

 Audience Club